-In addition to projective ring lines, generalized polygons, symplectic and orthogonal polar spaces and their duals, it is also desirable to examine Hermitian varieties $H(d,q^2)$ for certain specific values of dimension d and order q.
+Hermitian varieties, $H(d, q^2)$ , for certain specific values of dimension d and order q.

-Given the fact that the structure of extremal stationary spherically symmetric black hole solutions in the STU model of D=4, N=2 supergravity can be described in terms of four-qubit systems, the H(3,4) variety is also notable, because its points can be identified with the images of triples of mutually commuting operators of the generalized Pauli group of four-qubits via a geometric spread of lines of PG(7,2).
+For example, extremal stationary spherically symmetric black hole solutions in the STU model of D = 4, N = 2 supergravity can be described in terms of four-qubit systems, and they may well be related to $H(3,4) \cong GQ(4,2)$ , because its points can be identified with the images of triples of mutually commuting operators of the generalized Pauli group of four-qubits via a geometric spread of lines of PG(7,2).